 The memorandum of understanding has been signed between Philippines and Kuwait to ensure the safety and security working condition of OFWs in the Gulf State.

-that covers all household service workers and skilled workers deployed in Kuwait is the provision for food, housing, clothing and registration in the health insurance system for domestic workers, as well as the use of cellular phones so that OFWs could communicate with their relatives in the Philippines.
+Among the key features of the agreement that covers all household service workers and skilled workers deployed in Kuwait is the provision for food, housing, clothing and registration in the health insurance system for domestic workers, as well as the use of cellular phones so that OFWs could communicate with their relatives in the Philippines.
 The employer should no longer keep the employee's passport.

 The MOU also provides that the employer should open a bank account under the domestic worker's name to allow the reasonable opportunity to remit his or her monthly salary to relatives in the Philippines.